 Yellow Cab in Kidzania serves as an activity center for the kids, and a food kiosk, so everyone gets to enjoy pizza slices, chicken wings, pasta and Sola iced teas!

 For the mini divas and future thespians, Kidzania has several offerings.
-They can learn what it takes to become recording artists, theater performers, or join the street parade and learn bits of choreography while putting on dazzling costumes.
+They can learn what it takes to become recording artists, theater performers, or join the street parade and in dazzling costumes.

 Tips and notes